govuk-one-login/ipv-cri-address-front/test/browser/README.md

 - `MOCK_API` - true

 1. `docker-compose up`
-2. `yarn run cucumber-js --config test/browser/cucumber.js`
+2. `npm run cucumber-js --config test/browser/cucumber.js`
-   - `yarn run` runs from the root directory, so the full path to the config file needs to be specified
+   - `npm run` runs from the root directory, so the full path to the config file needs to be specified

 ## Running against environment